marionassef/laravel-crud-generator/README.md

 that will just create api Controller with crud functions

+you need to add tabs for the modules you generated to menu file you will find it in views/common

 that all.

 **Please Note**

-this package use unique id for tables by default for security reason you will find documentation
-<p><a href="https://github.com/webpatser/laravel-uuid">Here</a> </p>

-if you decided to not use unique id, all you have to do is remove this line from all of your models:

-`   protected $incrementing = false;
-`

-and also use abstract transformer from <p><a href="https://github.com/themsaid/laravel-model-transformer">Here</a> </p>
+this package use abstract transformer from <p><a href="https://github.com/themsaid/laravel-model-transformer">Here</a> </p>

+thanks for Mohamed Said

 for any comment or issue please don't hesitate to contact me:developer.mario.nassef@gmail.com

 **happy coding**